owncloud/ocis-php-sdk/README.md

 // get all roles that are possible for that drive
 $driveRoles = $gameDrive->getRoles();

-// get role that allowed to view, download, upload, edit, add, delete and manage members foreach ($driveRoles as $role) {
+// get the role that is allowed to view, download, upload, edit, add, delete and manage members foreach ($driveRoles as $role) {
     if ($role->getDisplayName() === 'Manager') {
         $managerRole = $role;